dCache/dcache-book2/config-gplazma.md

     passwd john 8402480 read-write 1700 1000 / / /

-enables username/password login, such as a valid login would be user john with some password.
-The password is encrypted with the kpwd-algorithm (also see [section\_title][2]) and then stored in the file.
-Again the `1000` here is the assigned GID.
+enables username/password login, such as a valid login would be user `john` with some password.
+The password is encrypted with the kpwd-algorithm (also see [the section called “The kpwd plug-in”](https://www.dcache.org/manuals/Book-2.16/config/cf-gplazma-plug-inconfig-fhs.shtml#cf-gplazma-kpwd)) and then stored in the file.
+Again the 1000 here is the assigned GID.

   [vorolemap]: #cf-gplazma-plug-inconfig-vorolemap-gridvorolemap
   [section\_title]: #cf-gplazma-plug-inconfig-voauth